 The only way for non-Chinese to place orders right now is to visit the Chinese platform 淘宝 Taobao and go through the standard procedure.
 There are non-affiliated services that help non-native speakers without Chinese payment methods to follow through with an order, but I don’t feel comfortable enough to recommend one.

 I am not sure how experienced the company is with international shipments.
 When importing, passing the customs office could turn out to be a problem depending on your country.
 The CIEMs are not cleared with a CE-label (Communauté Européenne) so keep that in mind.
 In the worst possible case, the customs office could dispose of the package.
-Thus, I involved a local friend who helped me bring the earphones over sea.
+Thus, I involved a local friend who helped me bring the earphones overseas.
 I recommend you do the same.

 The company told me that they are working on expanding above international borders and expecting universals down the line is not a wild guess.
 However, there is nothing precise I can promise at this point.
 A universal version of the NF6i might or might not happen.
 This monitor is also not their newest version.
 A makeover of the NF4 is currently the CIEM with the most attention within the company’s lineup.